 There are plenty of reasons you may want to upgrade your bathroom.
-Maybe it just needs a little push to be the bathroom of your dreams, or maybe you want to maximize ROI and net a tidy profit off a renovation when you eventually sell your home, but either way, you don’t want to spend a fortune doing it.
+Maybe it just needs a little push to be the bathroom of your dreams.
+Or perhaps you want to maximize ROI and net a tidy profit off a renovation when you eventually sell your home.

 Budget Bathroom Remodeling

-Regardless of the reason why you want to upgrade your bathroom, you don’t want to break the bank doing it.
+Regardless of why you want to upgrade your bathroom, you don’t want to break the bank.
 But knowing what exactly your goals are in the renovation will help you set realistic expectations for the project.

 On the other hand, if you’re trying to remake your dingy old bathroom into the stuff of dreams, you’ll have to take care not to let your head float into the clouds.
 It will be easier to get carried away and make concessions in your budget for things you would not have considered before.

 What do you want to change in the bathroom?
-The length of this list will vary, depending on the size of your bathroom, how outdated it is, and your reason for undertaking a renovation in the first place.
+The length of this list will vary depending on the size of your bathroom and how outdated it is.
+Your motivation for updating the bathroom also comes into play.

-Bathroom renovators trying to translate what they see on their vision board into the real world, without concern to profit margins, likely have a very select idea of what they want to mold their bathroom into.
-For a lot of dreamers in this category, a total bathroom overhaul is the only way to satiate their vision.
+Bathroom renovators trying to translate what they see on their vision board into the real world, without concern for profit margins, likely have a very select idea of what they want to mold their bathroom.
 From floors to mirror to showerhead—it’s all gotta go!
+For many dreamers in this category, a total bathroom overhaul is the only way to satiate their vision.

-If you’re stuck on what, exactly, you should fixate on upgrading in your bathroom, consult with a professional remodeling service.
-“Experienced construction companies can give expert advice pulling from decades of experience,” says Everheart Construction, a company which performs bathroom remodeling in Houston.
+If you’re stuck on what exactly you should fixate on upgrading in your bathroom, consult with a professional remodeling service.
+“Experienced construction companies can give expert advice pulling from decades of experience,” says Everheart Construction, a company that performs bathroom remodeling in Houston.

-Contractors have a trained eye for future problems, so they can help identify what will pose a problem when you put your house on the market.
+Professionals have a trained eye for future problems.
+They can help identify what will pose a problem when you put your house on the market.

 Then Make Two Budgets

-You definitely don’t want to take the plunge into major DIY renovations (like replacing an entire shower or plumbing system) without a fiscal backup plan.
+Without a fiscal backup plan, you don’t want to plunge into major DIY renovations (like replacing an entire shower or plumbing system).
 If you can’t afford to pay someone to fix whatever you messed up, you can’t afford to mess up!
 Better skip it, or outsource to a trusted contractor from the start.

 The second budget is a budget for your time.
+If you’re completing significant renovations, how long can you go without access to a toilet?
 Is the bathroom in question the only bathroom available in the home?
-If you’re completing major renovations, how long can you go without access to a bathroom?

-(I don’t need to tell any families with a teenager out there, but the answer is: not long.)
+(I don’t need to tell any families with a teenager, but the answer is: not long.)

-The amount of time you’re willing to budget to your bathroom’s upgrades on a personal level will be colored by your budget and your intentions with the bathroom.
-But regardless of whether or not you just want to personally enjoy your bathroom, the focus should be on completing the process in a timely manner.
+The amount of time you’re willing to budget for your bathroom’s upgrades on a personal level will be colored by your budget and your intentions with the toilet.
+But regardless of whether or not you want to enjoy your bathroom personally, the focus should be on completing the process promptly.